robfatland/nexus/data/api.md

 ### Resuming a paused project

-Suppose we have to step away for a few days: From a VM where we are working on some project.
-Some simple advance steps can facilitate smooth resumption: Use the `.bashrc` and `.bash_aliases` to save configuration aliases and print a message on how to resume using `echo`.
+Suppose we have to step away for a few days.
+It can help to have the login message include a reminder on how to configure the VM upon resuming this work.
+One way is to use the `~/.bashrc` and `~/.bash_aliases` files to save configuration aliases and remind us what they are using `echo`.

 - **Start** the VM for example from the portal or console
-- Run `VSCode` and `ssh` into this VM
+- Run `VSCode` to `ssh` into the VM
-- In VSCode > terminal > read the login message
+- In VSCode > terminal > read the login message...
-    - ...this reminds us of configuration aliases we set up before the hiatus
-        - For example: activating an environment, moving to the working directory
+    - ...prints a reminder message listing configuration aliases

 #### the `robotron` alias